 When I first heard about LipSense on social media, it was an immediate eye roll.
 A friend was selling it.
-However, the constant demos of people wearing fabulous colors (the reds! the pinks!) and not having it come off finally broke me, so I decided to give it a try.
+However, the constant demos of people wearing fabulous colors (the reds! the pinks!) and not having it come off finally convinced me, so I decided to give it a try.

 What Is LipSense?